mfeemster/keysharp/README.md

 	+ `ObjOwnProps()` takes an optional second parameter as a boolean (default: `false`).
 Passing `True` means return name and value, passing `False` or empty means return name only.
 * In `SetTimer()`, the priority is not in the range -2147483648 and 2147483647, instead it is only 0-4.
 * If a `ComObject` with `VarType` of `VT_DISPATCH` and a null pointer value is assinged a non-null pointer value, its type does not change.
 The Ptr member remains available.
+* `A_LineNumber` is not a reliable indicator of the line number because the preprocessor condenses the code before parsing and compiling it.

 ###	Syntax: ###
 * The syntax used in `Format()` is exactly that of `string.Format()` in C#, except with 1-based indexing.
 Traditional AHK style formatting is not supported.